 Editing in Academic and Professional Contexts

 This course introduces the levels of editing - substantive, stylistic, and copyediting - and how to apply these skills to academic and professional documents such as reports, essays, articles, and newsletters.
-The course will give students the tools both to revise their own work and to edit the work of others for great clarity.
+The course will give students the tools both to revise their own work and to edit the work of others for greater clarity.

 This 12-week course has six modules.
 The first (week 1) offers a general introduction to what editors do and the wide variety of materials that they work on.
 It provides an overview of the three main levels of editing and where these editorial stages occur in the publishing process.
 The next three modules (weeks 2 to 7) focus on different levels of editing: structural, stylistic, and copy editing.